The hidden history

 Iswanto working on his portrait of Enok/Nelly

-The Boyer family: Mother Nelly van Rouveroy van Nieuwaal and Father Jean Charles Boyer, raised their eight children in the Netherlands.
+The Boyer family: Mother Nelly van Rouveroy van Nieuwaal and Father Jean Charles Boyer raised their eight children in the Netherlands Indies, Indonesia and the Netherlands.
 They are named: Renée, Hélène, Luc, Charles, Gonny, Marcel, Maurice and Marianne.

 Maurice and his siblings and their offspring are connected to Enok through Nelly.
 In actuality, Enok hasn’t vanished without a trace.
 She is present in her daughter’s image, in the faces of her children and their children.
 We honor the remembrance of Enok, the mother of Nelly, the woman who connects the East to the West.